sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 On a GPU, training the model takes anywhere from a couple of minutes, to 10 minutes, or a seemingly indefinite amount of time, depending on the seed, and other training hyperparameters.
+The largest grid size we successfully trained was 16x16.

 <p align="center">
 <img